CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux.md

 - Install a Cumulus Linux image of the new release, using ONIE.
 - Upgrade only the changed packages using the `sudo -E apt-get update` and `sudo -E apt-get upgrade` command.

+Cumulus Linux also provides the Smart System Manager that enables you to upgrade an active switch with minimal disruption to the network.
+See {{<link url="Smart-System-Manager" text="Smart System Manager">}}.

 {{%notice note%}}

 Upgrading an MLAG pair requires additional steps.
 If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.